 “We have an online system through which tenants can lodge a maintenance request or raise an issue,” explains Monika.
 “The inspection is a great way to either show your property manager more detail — especially if it’s an issue that only arises when you use something like an appliance — or follow up.
 We’ll note it in the inspection report so there’s a record at the end of the lease.”

 The inspection can also benefit tenants by helping property managers identify issues early.
 “Sometimes, there’ll be something that is the tenant’s fault, like a stain on a carpet."

 To prepare for a routine inspection, tenants should:

 - Clean the property thoroughly.
 And while there’s no legal requirement to keep the place tidy, it definitely can’t hurt.
-“We do comment on a routine inspection report if the property is tidy and clean,” says Grace.
+“We do comment on a routine inspection report if the property is tidy and clean,” says Monika.
 “It gives the landlord peace of mind that the home is being well cared for, and means they’ll be more likely to want to renew the lease later on.”

 - Make a list of any issues they want to raise.
 They might be immediate maintenance problems, like a leaking tap, problems with heating and cooling, or requests for upgrades like a security light in the porch.
 Ideally, tenants should send the list through ahead of time: that way the property manager is prepared and can deal with them faster.

 - If the tenants have (and are allowed) pets, make sure they’re secured for the visit.
 You don’t want Fido to make a break for freedom!